fustyles/fuClaw/README.md

 ### Telegram Bot Version

-The Telegram version uses HTTPS long-polling against the `getUpdates` API on a persistent `WiFiSSLClient` connection.
+The Telegram version uses HTTPS long-polling against the `getUpdates` API on a persistent SSL connection.
 Key design characteristics:

 - **Built-in identity**: The `chatId` acts as a natural access control layer — only the configured user can issue commands.
 No additional authentication layer is needed.
 - **Keyboard shortcuts**: `telegrambotKeyboard` injects a persistent reply keyboard into the `/help` response, providing one-tap access to common commands from mobile.